 VA loans are available for eligible veterans, certain active duty personnel, borrowers with six years’ service in the National Guard or Armed Forces Reserves and other selected borrowers.
-Those without such service do not qualify for the VA loan.
 VA loans offer two types of refinancing, a standard or a streamline.

 The streamline program may be used to finance a property that was previously occupied and a VA loan used to finance the original purchase.
 Only an existing VA loan may be eligible for the streamline program.
 No cash out is allowed.

 All VA loans require a funding fee which can be as high as 3.3 percent of the loan amount and may be included in the final loan.
 For the VA streamline, the funding fee is dramatically reduced to as low as 0.50 percent.

 For eligible homeowners, the VA loan is usually the cheapest and easiest option.
 However, in some cases, those looking to refinance might choose another loan type.